 Neukom Center for the Rule of Law

-The Center’s focus on interdisciplinary projects elevates rule-of-law issues across Stanford University, including through the University’s Center on Democracy, Development and the Rule of Law, as well as academic institutions globally.
-In particular, the Center collaborates closely with other programs established by the Neukom family, including the World Justice Project and the Wright Center for the Study of Computation and Just Communities at Dartmouth.
+The Neukom Center works across several focus areas, including Judicial Independence and Quality, Private Enforcement and the Rule of Law, and Restoring the Rule of Law.
+The Center collaborates across Stanford University, including with the University’s Center on Democracy, Development, and the Rule of Law; and with the Hoover Institution.
+The Center also works closely with institutions around the world , including the World Justice Project and the Wright Center for the Study of Computation and Just Communities at Dartmouth.

 William H. Neukom